danwing/cidfi/draft-wing-cidfi.md

 technologies complicate accurate signaling of the source IP address and source UDP port.

+After receiving this request, each network element initiates a QUIC connection to the server (see also {{side-channel-certificate}}) using mutual TLS, which are validated against the certificate fingerprints which were provided in {{server-supports-cidfi}}.
+This QUIC connection uses the reserved QUIC Connection IDs that were communicated to the

 ## Metadata Exchanged

-The network elements initiate a connection to the

-choose their own QUIC source Connection-ID and their own destination Connection-ID.
-This MUST be different from the source and destination Connection-IDs used towards that server on that same 5-tuple.

 There are two types of metadata exchanged, described below.

-### Server to Network Elements
+### Server to Network Elements {#server-to-network}

 To each of the network elements, the serverr sends its mapping of QUIC CIDs to DSCP code points.